GiulioCusenza/PolarisationContextualEmbeddings/README.md

 ## Info
 This repository contains the code framework used in the afore-mentioned study to measure political polarisation in parliamentary debates from the United Kingdom and Italy.

+The file [settings.py](./Code/settings.py) contains some hyperparameters such as political parties IDs for ParlaMint, topical words, directory paths, etc. To choose whether to run the code on the British or Italian data, edit the `DATASET` constant.

 The folder [Code/](./Code/) contains the scripts used the experiment.
 The main pipeline is constituted by:
 1. [extract_text.py](./Code/extract_text.py)
 2. [embed.py](./Code/embed.py)